Beatty solutions of almost Golomb functional equations: Introduction

 with $a(k)=0$ for $k<1$.
 The earliest nondecreasing solution, called the \emph{almost Golomb sequence} of order~$r$ in~\cite{Cloitre_AG}, is obtained inductively: $a(n)$ is the smallest integer $\ge a(n{-}1)$ consistent with~\eqref{eq:AG}.
 This finite-memory truncation changes the nature of the sequence.
 The smooth power law gives way to oscillatory linear growth, and the greedy solution is $r$-regular in the sense of Allouche and Shallit~\cite{AS} for every $r\ge 2$~\cite{Cloitre_AG}.
-Writing $f(n)=\sum_{j=0}^{r-1}a(n{-}j)$, equation~\eqref{eq:AG} reads $a\circ f=\mathrm{id}$.
+Writing $S(n)=\sum_{j=0}^{r-1}a(n{-}j)$ for the sliding-window sum, a notation used throughout, equation~\eqref{eq:AG} reads $a\circ S=\mathrm{id}$.

 Equation~\eqref{eq:AG} is \emph{implicit}.
-It constrains~$a$ at position $f(n)$, which depends on~$a$ itself and typically lies far beyond~$n$.
-This self-referential addressing creates room for multiple solutions beyond the greedy one.
+It constrains~$a$ at position $S(n)$, which depends on~$a$ itself and typically lies far beyond~$n$.
+This self-reference is what leaves room for solutions other than the greedy one.